 Why Create Occupational Therapy Goals?

-Without goals, there is no clear understanding of your desires, wants and needs.
+Without goals, there is no clear understanding of your desires, wants, and needs.
 By creating clear goals, occupational therapists and patients can create a plan for achieving those goals.
-Occupational therapists work to help you create goals for self-care, work and play.
+Occupational therapists work to help you create goals for self-care, work, and play.
 They will also devise a plan for meeting those goals.
 This creates a measurable criteria and time frame.
-The ultimate goal of an occupational therapist is to help a person live as full and normal life as possible, regardless of the type of disability.
+The ultimate goal of an occupational therapist is to help a person live as full and normal a life as possible, regardless of the type of disability.

-What are the Components of an Occupational Therapy Plan?
+What Are the Components of an Occupational Therapy Plan?

 Writing occupational therapy plans creates a reachable list of goals for determining if a patient is being successful and achieving his or her goals.
-Every occupational therapy plan is different, because it is based on what a patient wants to achieve.
-Also because each patient’s disability and situation is unique, the plan is different.
-But while this plan is different for each person, the basic component questions and answers of the plan remain the same.
+Every occupational therapy plan is different because it is based on what a patient wants to achieve.
+Also, because each patient’s disability and situation is unique, the plan is different.
+But, while this plan is different for each person, the basic component questions and answers of the plan remain the same.

 - Who will do the work?
 The patient, physical and mental therapists, doctors and caregivers are the people who will do the work.